 Nature creates in opposites.
 Acid and alkaline, positive and negative electrical charges, male and female.
 The union of male and female along with the neutral reconciliation force is the unfoldment of something extremely powerful.
 The potential between man and woman or positive and negative is intimately related with electricity.

 The one who falls into some decrepit philosophy on why they should not get married or the one who possesses distrust and hatred towards women ends up being a miserable worm.
 Give up on that negativity, cultivate positivity.
 There are no perfect women out there, but that is a good thing.
 If you are going to be good to your wife then that means you have to die psychologically, and we are very ugly and incapable of love, so with such psychological death comes great beauty, and we can make our spouse happy, and have a lovely household, and that is something incredible.

-This is something rare in America and I wonder if anyone here can appreciate the beauty in these ideas, since this board is so Americanized.
+This is something rare in America and I wonder if anyone here can appreciate the beauty in these ideas, since almost everyone is so Americanized.
 The divorce rate is so high here because in America everyone is obsessed with their identities and desires, but really this is the cause of all suffering.
 Marriage can be amazing, but you have to cease to be and to stop your wants.
 You will physically survive and live after, but as a new person, when you stop getting what you want all the time, having everything in such and such a way you want things, having people act how you want them to, etc, etc…